etcheby-tamnoon/gcp_demo_scripts/Storage_Bucket_PublicRead/Investigation/README.md

   - `storage.buckets.get`
   - `storage.buckets.getIamPolicy`
   - `resourcemanager.projects.get`
-- The user executing the script must have permissions to access the secret in Secret Manager:
+- The GCP user executing the script must also have permissions to access the secret in Secret Manager:
   - `secretmanager.secrets.access`
   - `secretmanager.versions.access`
   - `secretmanager.secrets.get`